-Since our goal is to study the IFE, we will need to ensure variation in the occurrence of verbs with different verb biases in the the prime and target sentences.
-To do this, for each prime sentence involving one of 22 possible verbs, we sampled 50 target sentences with no lexical overlap.
+Since our goal is to study the IFE, we need to ensure variation in the occurrence of verbs with different verb biases in the the prime and target sentences.
+To do this, for each prime sentence involving one of 22 possible verbs, we sampled 50 target sentences that have no lexical overlap with the prime sentence.
 This means that the verbs in prime and target sentences are always distinct.
 Each prime-target pair can be instantiated structurally in 4 different ways, depending on whether the target and prime sentences are PD or DO: $t_{\text{PD}} | p_{\text{PD}}$, $t_{\text{PD}} | p_{\text{DO}}$, $t_{\text{DO}} | p_{\text{PD}}$, $t_{\text{DO}} | p_{\text{DO}}$ (i.e., target sentence $t$ conditioned on prime $p$).
-This resulted in 92400 prime-target pairs.\footnote{In this paper, we use $t$ and $p$ for individual target and prime sentences, $T$ and $P$ for sets of target and prime sentences, and $\mathcal{P}$ for probability.} An example of $t_{\text{PD}} | p_{\text{DO}}$ is \textit{``A doctor brought a chief a plate.
+This resulted in 92400 prime-target pairs.\footnote{We use $t$ and $p$ for individual target and prime sentences, $T$ and $P$ for sets of targets and primes, and $\mathcal{P}$ for probability.} An example of $t_{\text{PD}} | p_{\text{DO}}$ is \textit{``A doctor brought a chief a plate.
 The secretary drew the card for the band.''}

-We also created an alternative dataset of the same size by replacing all indirect object DPs with a pronoun.\footnote{Details of the set of pronouns and their relative probabilities are in Appendix \ref{app:pronouns}.} This was motivated by a corpus parse\footnote{In order to estimate the verb biases represented in the training corpus of GPT2 models, we parsed a fragment (around 160 million tokens) of the OpenWebText corpus \citep{Gokaslan2019OpenWeb} with the Python package \texttt{spaCy} \citep{spaCy} to get an estimate of the DO vs.\ PD ratio for each verb.
-We found that the verb biases from the corpus are less well-represented in GPT2 models, motivating our decision to estimate verb biases by using model judgments rather than corpus statistics; see Section~\ref{sec:quantifying_verb_biases}.} that showed that the most common indirect objects in DO sentences are animate pronouns, suggesting that it may be important to consider pronouns in analyses of DO vs.\ PD sentences.
+We also created an alternative dataset of the same size by replacing each indirect object DP with a pronoun.
+This was motivated by a corpus study (see Appendix~\ref{app:pronouns}) that showed that the most common indirect objects in DO sentences are animate pronouns, suggesting that it may be important to consider pronouns in analyses of DO vs.\ PD sentences.
 The importance of animacy has also previously been noted by \citet{bresnan2007predicting}.
 The presence and absence of pronouns lead to different verb biases for LLMs, which affect their IFE behaviors.
-We will return to this point in the discussion.
+We return to this point in the discussion.